SQUIRREL FORUM

 Water

 Your squirrel must have a water bottle and they will learn to use it on their own.
 Change the water daily to prevent the growth of algae and do not use soap to clean the bottle.
 Hang the bottle outside the cage.
 To clean a water bottle add a little baking soda and water in the bottle, shake and rinse thoroughly – this cleans the inside nicely.
 We prefer bottled spring water.
 If you use tap water make sure to run it as lead in old copper pipe joints or chemicals from CPVC piping can leach into the water after sitting in a pipe.
 Just run it for a few minutes before filling the bottle.
 Check the bottle dripper tube with your finger daily by agitating the ball to make sure water is being supplied.
-I only use Lixit brand 16 oz glass bottles with stainless tube and ball mounted on the outside of the Critter Nation: Lixit Link If your squirrel chews on the plastic where it meets the dripper tube get a large fender washer and put it over the stainless tube before mounting on the cage.
+I only use Lixit brand 16 oz glass bottles with stainless tube and ball mounted on the outside of the Borneo Cage or other quality: Lixit Link If your squirrel chews on the plastic where it meets the dripper tube get a large fender washer and put it over the stainless tube before mounting on the cage.

 Other Animals, People & Small Children